After successful completion of the course Health Promotion (HP) the student is able to:

 Connection to the work field

 In this course students get acquainted with many relevant national and international organizations and resources in the field of health promotion.
 One or two guest speakers from one of these organizations, are invited to tell the students about their organization, current developments and projects, and how a typical working day looks like.
 Guest speakers are also invited to elaborate on the qualities that organizations look for in future colleagues, and to provide students with tips and tricks that might help them in the start of their career.
-The assignment, writing a substantiated intervention plan for a health promotion intervention in a team, is a common and realistic task for professionals working in this field.
+The assignment, writing a substantiated intervention plan for a health promotion intervention, is a common and realistic task for professionals working in this field.
 In the professional skills-component, students are trained in identifying relevant stakeholders and how to negotiate their plans with these stakeholders with their own agendas, which is also an extremely important skill for health psychologists working in this field.

 Health Promotion (HP) has a focus on promoting (mental) health and healthy lifestyle in the general public.
 A healthy lifestyle includes behaviors relevant for primary prevention (healthy diet, safe sex, no smoking) and secondary prevention (early detection of disease through participating in cancer screening programs).
 It also includes building resilience to maintain mental health.
 Specific health issues such as overweight, addictions, infectious diseases, and specific risk groups such as people with lower socio-economic status, elderly, adolescents, will be addressed in this course.|